Structure in the speed of sound: from neutron stars to heavy-ion collisions: Conclusions

-Our results demonstrate an algorithm that can be used in future studies: taking a single high-likelihood EOS constrained by neutron star observations, converting it into a family of EOSs obtained by varying the coefficients in the symmetry energy expansion, and using limiting cases of these EOSs in hadronic transport simulations to further constrain the EOS with heavy-ion data.
+Our results demonstrate an algorithm that can be used in future studies: taking a single high-likelihood EOS constrained by neutron-star observations, converting it into a family of EOSs obtained by varying the coefficients in the symmetry energy expansion, and using limiting cases of these EOSs in hadronic transport simulations to further constrain the EOS with heavy-ion data.
 Ideally, one would go a step a further and combine constraining the EOS using neutron star and heavy-ion collision data within one comprehensive analysis.
-However, recent studies that generate posteriors using Markov Chain Monte Carlo (MCMC) and neutron star observations often take on the order of $10^5$ EOSs.
-One would then run a second MCMC for the symmetry energy expansion that could lead to another $10^4$ EOSs for each single neutron star EOS, altogether leading to $10^9$ EOSs to test within a hadronic transport code which would have to be compared to experimental data at multiple beam energies.
+However, recent studies that generate posteriors using Markov Chain Monte Carlo (MCMC) and neutron-star observations often take on the order of $10^5$ EOSs.
+One would then run a second MCMC for the symmetry energy expansion that could lead to another $10^4$ EOSs for each single neutron-star EOS, altogether leading to $10^9$ EOSs to test within a hadronic transport code which would have to be compared to experimental data at multiple beam energies.
 Currently, this is not remotely feasible: within a reasonable time, transport simulations using the framework employed in this study can test on the order of $10^1$ to $10^2$ EOSs (the latter case corresponding to about $10^6$ CPU hours of computation time).
 The numerical cost of these simulations will further increase by an order of magnitude with the inclusion of momentum dependent potentials.
-This presents an interesting numerical challenge that is important to overcome in the next decade, as new results begin to emerge from neutron star mergers with future upgraded gravitational wave detectors \cite{Carson:2019rjx}, new and better constrained NICER results \cite{Riley:2019yda,Miller:2019cac}, the awaited Beam Energy Scan II and fixed-target data from STAR \cite{STARnote,Cebra:2014sxa}, the upcoming experimental campaign from HADES~\cite{HADES:2009aat}, and the future FAIR facility at GSI \cite{Friese:2006dj,Tahir:2005zz,Lutz:2009ff,Durante:2019hzd}.
+This presents an interesting numerical challenge that is important to overcome in the next decade, as new results begin to emerge from neutron star mergers with future upgraded gravitational wave detectors~\cite{Carson:2019rjx}, new and better constrained NICER results~\cite{Riley:2019yda,Miller:2019cac}, the awaited Beam Energy Scan II and fixed-target data from STAR~\cite{STARnote,Cebra:2014sxa}, the upcoming experimental campaign from HADES~\cite{HADES:2009aat}, the future FAIR facility at GSI~\cite{Friese:2006dj,Tahir:2005zz,Lutz:2009ff,Durante:2019hzd}, and the upcoming experiments colliding neutron-rich heavy nuclei at FRIB~\cite{FRIB400,FRIB-TA_white_paper_motivations}.

 Additional challenges remain on the theoretical side.
 For the symmetry energy expansion, one should think carefully about the inclusion of strangeness and quark degrees of freedom to improve the expansion at large $n_B$.
 Similarly, the expansion at large $n_B$ may become more reliable by including more terms in the symmetry energy expansion.
 Moreover, for hadronic transport models there are a number of theoretical and simulation developments required to correctly describe relevant aspects of a heavy-ion collision evolution, as detailed in \cite{Sorensen:2023zkk}.
 This includes, among others, momentum dependence of the potentials, in-medium cross sections, description of cluster production, subthreshold particle production, and off-shell propagation.